jasset75/apollo/docs/apidoc/quiver.md

     + Join function `join`

     This function computes join between operands.
-It is the stub of `join` API endpoint.
+It is the stub of `/join` API endpoint.

         * Join Type function `join_type`